 Asset Protection Advantages when using a Family Discretionary Trust

-- One of the main features of a family discretionary trust is its asset protection capability.
+- One of the main advantages of a Family Discretionary Trust is its asset protection capability.
 Assets which are held in a trust fund for the benefit of a particular person as distinct from assets directly owned by him/her are automatically protected from that person’s creditors.
 This can be very important for most professional advisers (eg -medical professionals, engineers and accountants) and business owner – operators, and those who are prone to litigation or in situations where business venture may become bankrupt.

 - Assets which are being held in a trust fund prior to marriage, for the benefit of one party, may have an advantage in matrimonial disputes – however each circumstance must be separately considered.

 - For estate planning purposes, if a person has already become bankrupt, assets passing on to him directly, say, from his parents, will be available to his trustee in bankruptcy.
 However if assets are passed on to a discretionary trust established for the benefit of him and his family, these assets can be protected from the bankruptcy proceedings.
 The trustee of that discretionary trust can ensure that any distributions to that person can be made after the expiry of any bankruptcy period.

 However, family courts in certain situations are known to have ‘seen through’ the trust arrangements and allocated assets held in a trust amongst spouses.
 Likewise, few recent cases have raised the possibility of a trustee in bankruptcy accessing the assets in a discretionary trust over which the bankrupt beneficiary has ‘de facto’ control.
 You will need to obtain specific advice for your circumstances.

 - Any distribution to a beneficiary need not be physically paid to them.
 If the beneficiary agrees, the Trustee can retain money which it has decided to distribute to beneficiary and establish a bare trust for that beneficiary within the family trust.
 The trustee can then invest that money on behalf of the beneficiary as per the powers given to them by the trust deed.